mavryk-network/taquito/packages/taquito/README.md

 ## General Information

-The `TezosToolkit` is a facade class that surfaces all of the library's capability and allows its configuration through different providers.
+The `MavrykToolkit` is a facade class that surfaces all of the library's capability and allows its configuration through different providers.

 ## Install